wehs7661/ensemble_md/docs/simulations.rst

         - Multiple functions can be defined in the module, but the function for coordinate manipulation must have the same name as the module itself.
         - The function must only have two compulsory arguments, which are the two GRO files to be modified.
 The function must not depend on the order of the input GRO files.
         - The function must return :code:`None` (i.e., no return value).
         - The function must save the modified GRO file as :code:`confout.gro`.
 Specifically, if :code:`directory_A/output.gro` and :code:`directory_B/output.gro` are input, then :code:`directory_A/confout.gro` and :code:`directory_B/confout.gro` must be saved.
-(For more information, please visit `Tutorial 3: REXEE for multiple serial mutations`_.)
+(For more information, please visit `Tutorial 3: Multi-topology REXEE (MT-REXEE) simulations`_.)
 Note that in the CLI :code:`run_REXEE`, :code:`confout.gro` generated by GROMACS will be automatically renamed with a :code:`_backup` suffix to prevent overwriting.

 .. _`Tutorial 3: Multi-topology REXEE (MT-REXEE) simulations`: examples/run_REXEE_modify_inputs.ipynb